The Joy Of Being A Mother (10 Incredible Points)

 You learn better habits and become more organized, simply because you have to.

 You’ll make many mistakes in your motherhood journey, that’s for sure, but learning through them and being better next time, helps you grow as a human being.

-Your patience is tested on the daily and you’ll need to learn how handle yourself and learn to be more patient as the days go on.
+Your patience is tested on a daily and you’ll need to learn how to handle yourself and learn to be more patient as the days go on.
 The more children you have, the more patience you’ll have, from my experience.